isomerpages/moh-hib/_overview/Key Frameworks of HIA.md

 <p>c) <strong>Protection of Health Information</strong>: Healthcare providers
-and Health Information Management Systems (HIMS) must put in place reasonable safeguards to ensure confidentiality, integrity, and availability of health information., and meet incident notification obligations.
-The detailed cybersecurity and data security measures are set out under a set of guidelines, namely, the CS/DS Essentials.</p>
+and Health Information Management Systems (HIMS) must put in place reasonable safeguards to ensure confidentiality, integrity, and availability of health information, and meet incident notification obligations.
+The detailed cybersecurity and data security measures are set out under a set of guidelines, namely, the CSDS Essentials.</p>
 <p></p>
 <p></p>